Causes | Treatment and Management | You're Not Alone | Get Support

 PH often occurs alongside other medical conditions such as:

-These conditions may contribute to fatigue or even cause the symptoms themselves.
+These conditions may contribute to or cause fatigue themselves.

 There is no cure for PH.
 However, there are many ways to treat PH.
 Treating the condition should help alleviate symptoms of fatigue, too.
 Talk to your health care provider to learn more about what might work for you.